 The Best Probiotic Strains and Their Benefits

 As more and more studies show the importance of our digestive system’s interaction with other areas of the body, drinkable probiotics and probiotic capsules have gained popularity.
-In a 2018 review of probiotics, five disorders: necrotizing enterocolitis, acute infectious diarrhea, acute respiratory tract infections, antibiotic-associated diarrhea, and infant colic,1 were used to explain the effectiveness of probiotics (live microorganisms).
-Medical professionals agreed that probiotics could be a healthy option, but with little oversight, the question many still have is which probiotics are best.
+In a 2018 review of probiotic supplements, five disorders: necrotizing enterocolitis, acute infectious diarrhea, acute respiratory tract infections, antibiotic-associated diarrhea, and infant colic,1 were used to explain the effectiveness of probiotics (live probiotic microorganism).
+Medical professionals agreed that the right types of probiotics could be a healthy option, but with little oversight, the question many still have is which probiotics are best.
 We hope to answer this question as best as we can with this article.

 What are the probiotic strains?